 The deadline for meeting PSD2 regulations is fast approaching, but there are still more questions than answers.
-Here’s what you should know about upcoming changes to be better prepared.
+Here’s what you should know about the upcoming changes to prepare better.

-New requirements based on PSD2 will be introduced on 14 September 2019.
-Overall the directive comes with putting all existing players under one unified regulatory framework and banks need to provide access to their customers’ accounts via open APIs.
+New requirements based on PSD2 were introduced on 14 September 2019.
+Overall, the directive comes with putting all players under one unified regulatory framework and the banks need to provide access to their customers’ accounts via open APIs.

 So, why is this important for your online business?

 Learn more: Things you wanted to know about PSD2